 In January 2021, Andrea Kitzberger-Smith (Planning Policy and Design Team Manager) said: “It is the opportunity to say if we got it wrong“, as she explained that due to Covid, they have drafted the document mostly internally, without the possibility to go out and visit sites.
 Have they taken this opportunity to dedicate time liaising with local group and community activists who know really well their area and could provide useful feedback in advance?
 Not at all!

 As a result, the document attracted huge criticism from societies and community groups.
 They commented saying “the Plan as currently drafted is poorly structured, inconsistent and incoherent“, it “does not represent a proper basis on which to determine policies and strategies for the next fifteen years” or “there is no attempt to relate the 23 policies for the area to the fourteen principles and themes set out in the overall Placemaking Strategy [and] there is huge overlap and repetition across the 23 policies“; CJAG said that it “appears to be a mix of political agenda and wishful thinking“.
-The Wandsworth Society has not even bothered to respond to the consultation!
+The Wandsworth Society has not even bothered to respond to the final consultation!

 However, at the Planning Forum meeting in July, Jenifer Jackson, Assistant Director for Planning & Transport Strategy in Wandsworth, denied any wrong doing, commenting that “nothing significant” came out of the comments.
 This straight forward judgement is not only a lot of contempt on the comments done by the community group and Societies, but also showing a very poor consideration of the work done.